awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 ------
 #### [ AWS Management Console ]<a name="launch-managed-node-group-console"></a>

-**To create your managed node group using the AWS Management Console**
+**To create a managed node group using the AWS Management Console**

 1. Wait for your cluster status to show as `ACTIVE`\.
 You can't create a managed node group for a cluster that isn't already `ACTIVE`\.

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

-1. Choose the name of the cluster that you want to create your managed node group in\.
+1. Choose the name of the cluster that you want to create a managed node group in\.

 1. Select the **Configuration** tab\.